Unidata/netcdf-c/docs/filters.md

 This encodes naturally as a single unsigned integer.

 Note that signed integers and single-precision (32-bit) float values also can easily be represented as 32 bit unsigned integers by proper casting to an unsigned integer so that the bit pattern is preserved.
-Simple integer values of type short or char (or the unsigned versions) can also be mapped to an unsigned integer by truncating to 16 or 8 bits respectively and then zero extending.
+Simple signed integer values of type short or char can also be mapped to an unsigned integer by truncating to 16 or 8 bits respectively and then sign extending.
+Similarly, unsigned 8 and 16 bit values can be used with zero extensions.

 Machine byte order (aka endian-ness) is an issue for passing some kinds of parameters.
 You might define the parameters when compressing on a little endian machine, but later do the decompression on a big endian machine.